Thoreme

 Check list:

-1. Make an appointment with your doctor for the consultation: The interview takes place in 3 steps (data collection - palpation of the testicles - prescription for the spermogram).
-To help you, this site is also made for professionals (protocols - practical guide - consent sheet).
-If he refuses, it is his right, use harm reduction medicine, and ask to be directed to a professional able to follow you.
-If this is not the case, contact family planning to be accompanied.
+1. Make an appointment with your GP for the consultation: the interview takes place in 3 stages (data collection - palpation of the testicles - prescription for the spermogram).
+To help you, this site is also designed for professionals (protocols - practical guide - consent form).
+If he refuses, that's his prerogative, but use harm reduction medicine and ask to be referred to a professional who can help you.
+If this is not the case, contact family planning for support.

 2. Contact the laboratory near you.
 A map is available in the footer.
 Schedule your spermograms every three months as far ahead as their schedule allows.